- Gros Morne National Park, a UNESCO World Heritage Site

 Meals: Dinner

 Today we explore the incredible Gros Morne National Park, with its towering inland fjords and walking trails.
 We will learn about the geology of the area at the Gros Morne Visitor Centre and experience it firsthand with a scenic walk through the Tablelands area discovering the unique flora and fauna native to the region.
-Moose, caribou, waterfalls, and dozens of unforgettable photographic scenes add to this UNESCO World Heritage Site.
-Next, we visit Lobster Cove Lighthouse in Rocky Harbour and enjoy a boat cruise of Bonne Bay and participate in an age-old tradition – the “Screech In” ceremony, featuring live traditional music, a cod fish, and a taste of the famous Newfoundland Screech.
+Moose, caribou, waterfalls, and dozens of unforgettable photographic scenes add to this UNESCO World Heritage Destination.
+Next, we will enjoy a boat cruise of Bonne Bay and participate in an age-old tradition – the “Screech In” ceremony, featuring live traditional music, a cod fish, and a taste of the famous Newfoundland Screech.
 Following the boat cruise, we continue up the Northern Peninsula of Newfoundland to the town of Cow Head.
+With a photo stop to visit the Lobster Cove Lighthouse just outside Rocky Harbour.

 Overnight: Cow Head